UAE President pardons convicted Bangladeshis involved in recent riots

 On July 22, three Bangladeshis were sentenced to life imprisonment, and 54 others were ordered to be deported after serving prison terms over riots and protests in the Emirates.

+The 57 Bangladeshi expats were sentenced in an expedited trial after they had protested against the then-prime minister of Bangladesh Sheikh Hasina and her government amid protests in Bangladesh.

-The three were given life for calling demonstrations and inciting riots in UAE to put pressure on their government during recent unrest over job reservation in Bangladesh.
-The court had also sentenced 53 others to 10 years and one defendant to 11 years for entering the country illegally and participating in the 'gathering'.
+The three were given life by the Abu Dhabi Federal Court of Appeal for calling demonstrations and inciting riots.
+Fifty-three others were sentenced to 10 years, and one defendant was sent to 11 years in prison for entering the country illegally and participating in the 'gathering'.

 Post the arrest and conviction of the 57 individuals, Bangladeshi missions in the UAE had urged their compatriots to respect local laws and not engage in prohibited activities, which could result in the cancellation of their visas, jail time, fines, and a ban on entering the UAE.